2022 United States House of Representatives elections in Virginia: Results

+By county and independent city

 District 6

 The 6th district is located in western Virginia taking in the Shenandoah Valley along Interstate 81.
 The district is anchored at the southern end by the cities of Roanoke and Salem.
-The incumbent is Republican Ben Cline, who was re-elected with 64.6% of the vote in 2020.
-On November 8, 2022, Congressman Ben Cline was re-elected.
+The incumbent was Republican Ben Cline, who was re-elected with 64.6% of the vote in 2020.
+On November 8, 2022, Congressman Cline was re-elected.